avargasv/ContribsGH-P-C/PostP-C.md

 The synchronous version, used mainly as a simple introduction to the general structure of our different solutions, was, of course, the less efficient one.
-The version using futures and the version using actors were comparable in terms of efficiency, but the actor-based version had an order of magnitude better response the second time it was called with the same parameters, because the still-alive actors were used as a sort of cache.
+The version using futures and the version using actors were comparable in terms of efficiency, but the actor-based version had an order of magnitude better response the second time it was called with the same parameters, because the still-alive actors served as a kind of cache.
 To compensate for this advantage, a Redis cache was added to the future-based version, resulting in a version completely comparable with the actor-based one in terms of efficiency, but a lot easier to understand because of the simplicity of its Scala code.
 Besides, strictly speaking, the Akka actors can not be considered a cache, because if an actor system shuts